AndroidPillars/Node.js/README.md

   };
   ```
 - Now, using the postman tool
-  &nbsp;
   ```ruby
   {
 	"title": "This is a new post",
 	"body": "This is a body"
   }
   ```
 - Finally, you will get the response,
-  &nbsp;
   ```ruby
   {
     "post": {